Abdullah71/MySampleWidgets/README.md

 Flutter project for testing and customizing widgets.

+this is a practice and sampling project for flutter development

 ## Getting Started

 This project is a starting point for a Flutter application.